-The proposed sequential SOS algorithm with its filter line-search allows to directly deal with nonconvex, nonlinear SOS problems, even with non-control affine polynomial system dynamics.
-Unlike coordinate descent, there is no requirement that the initial guess is a feasible solution.
-Coordinate descent has in general no convergence guarantees, but local convergence guarantees can be given for the sequential approach under mild assumptions.
-If the problem is infeasible, confirmed by the feasibility restoration, the user might use these information to adapt the problem, i.e., by changing the polynomial structure or revise the problem formulation.
-The feasibility restoration adds robustness to the overall algorithm, as demonstrated, for example, by the N-link robot arm example.
-However, there are no guarantees for the overall algorithm or feasibility restoration to find a feasible point.
-Whereas a non-feasible initial guess might be advantageous, a bad initial guess might lead to insufficient progress or even divergence since it is a Newtons-based method.
-The filter line search alleviates the problem, but does not fully resolve it.
-Strategies for initial guess generation are needed, some of which are outlined next.
+The sequential quadratic SOS approach with its filter line search allows to directly deal with nonconvex, nonlinear SOS problems, even with noncontrol-affine polynomial system dynamics.
+Unlike coordinate descent, there is no requirement that the initial guess is a feasible solution and local convergence guarantees can be given for the sequential quadratic SOS approach under mild assumptions.
+If the problem is infeasible, confirmed by the feasibility restoration, the user might use these information to adapt the problem and change the polynomial structure or revise the problem formulation.
+The feasibility restoration adds robustness to the overall algorithm, as demonstrated by the $N$-link robot arm example.
+However, there are no guarantees for the overall algorithm or feasibility restoration to find a feasible point~\cite{wachterImplementationInteriorpointFilter2006a}.
+Whereas a nonfeasible initial guess might be advantageous, a bad initial guess might lead to insufficient progress or even divergence since it is a Newtons-based method~\cite{betts2010}.
+The filter line search alleviates this problem, but does not fully resolve it.
+Some strategies for initial guess generation are outlined next.

-\begin{itemize} \item If possible, use information from the problem itself, e.g., linearize the system and compute a linear control law and corresponding for Lyapunov function. \item Use a simple initial guess (e.g., all polynomials are initialized with basis one) and solve only for a few iterations.
-Take the result and either use it as an initial guess or use the information to construct an initial guess from it. \item Solve a simplified version, e.g., remove some of the constraints or relax the constraint bounds. \item Remove cost function and try to solve a feasibility problem and/or relax the thresholds for feasibility. \end{itemize}
+\begin{enumerate} \item If possible, use information from the problem itself, e.g., linearize the system and compute a linear control law and corresponding for Lyapunov function. \item Use a simple initial guess (e.g., all polynomials are initialized with basis one) and solve only for a few iterations.
+Take the result and either use it as an initial guess or use the information to construct an improved initial guess. \item Solve a simplified version, e.g., remove some of the constraints or relax the constraint bounds. \item Remove cost function and try to solve a feasibility problem, or relax the thresholds for feasibility. \end{enumerate}

 Whereas sequential SOS is capable of solving nonconvex problems in a more direct manner and can reduce the computational effort, it is still restricted by the capabilities of the underlying SDP solver, i.e., the computational effort can still be high for large problems.
 Yet, the proposed approach is one step closer to more tractable methods for nonlinear system analysis and control design using SOS.